Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Bargain Bin: Let’s be honest.
 There is no excuse not to have a proper tool for opening cans.
 Here are my suggestions.

 GI P38 & P51 Can Opener Combo Pack (Made in the USA): This is one of the army’s greatest tools.
 Can be used for dozens of jobs.
 Makes a great can opener, cutting edge, groove cleaner, screw drive, clean finger nails, open seams and many, many more practical uses.
-Now you can have one of each size – at the time of this writing $1.25 for both.
+Now you can have one of each size.

 Wenger Serrated Backpacker Swiss Army Knife: Not all Swiss army knives include a blade that can be used to open cans but this one does.